M-Bujak/DepressINK/README.md

 ------

 The project was written in C# using the Unity Engine.
-The goal of this repository is to demonstrate my programming skills, hence it only contains its scripts.
-The game is available to download for PC from [itch.io](https://itch.io/jam/mc-vr-hackathon/rate/1963304).
+The goal of this repository is to demonstrate my programming skills, hence it only contains its scripts and only the ones to which I contributed.
+The game's first version is available to download for PC from [itch.io](https://itch.io/jam/mc-vr-hackathon/rate/1963304).